TravorLZH/TravorOS/README.md

 1. **Data Segment for user**: Same as 4

 I also enable paging.
-Now I intentionally maped the fourth page in the first page table to `not-present` and `read-only`, so you can generate a **Page Fault** by executing entering `page` in my OS's command line.
+Now I intentionally maped the fourth page in the first page table to `not-present` and `read-only`, so you can generate a **Page Fault** by executing entering `bsod` in my OS's command line.

 ![bluescreen](screenshots/bsod.png)